Mount Mazama: Human history

-During the 19th century, one Klamath leader named Lalek predicted scientific discoveries that described Mount Mazama's destruction, claiming that it had collapsed as a result of a particularly violent eruption.
-Geologists had not discovered this mechanism for caldera formation yet, but the hypothesis was recorded by the soldier William M. Colvig in 1865, and then reprinted in Ella Clark's Indian Legends of the Pacific Northwest.
+During the 19th century, the Klamath leader Lalek anticipated scientific discoveries about the cataclysmic eruption.
+Geologists had not yet discovered the mechanism for caldera formation, but the Lalek's words were recorded by the soldier William M. Colvig in 1865, and printed in Ella Clark's Indian Legends of the Pacific Northwest.

 The last major volcanic landform in the Cascade Range identified by white settlers, Mazama was first visited by non-indigenous people in the spring of 1853.
-Eleven miners from Yreka, California, stopped at a mercantile store in Jacksonville, Oregon, owned by Isaac Skeeters, boasting that they knew where to find a gold mine called "Lost Cabin."
-Financed by a successful gold miner named John Wesley Hillman, Skeeters led a team with ten other Oregonians to find the mine.
+Eleven miners from Yreka, California, stopped at a mercantile store in Jacksonville, Oregon owned by Isaac Skeeters, boasting about a gold mine called "Lost Cabin."
+Financed by a successful gold miner named John Wesley Hillman, Skeeters led a team of ten men to find the mine.
 On June 12, they reached Crater Lake, which Skeeters noted had the bluest water he had ever seen, suggesting they name it "Deep Blue Lake."
-The trip failed to procure gold before running low on provisions.
-With the absence of gold in that region, their discovery was quickly forgotten.
+The trip failed to find gold before running low on provisions, and the discovery was quickly forgotten.

-By 1862, a separate group of Oregon prospectors led by Chauncey Nye reached the Crater Lake area.
-Nye authored an article for the Jacksonville Oregon Sentinel in which he wrote that he had named the depression Blue Lake for its color, the first published description of the lake.
-Fort Klamath was established in 1863, 7 mi to the southeast of the current boundaries of the National Park area.
-A wagon road was built to the Fort from the Rogue River Valley as a result.
-On August 1, 1865, the lake was encountered by hunters on the road, and a party of soldiers and civilians went to see the lake after hearing of their observations.
-Sergeant Orsen Stearns climbed down into the caldera, followed shortly after by Captain F. B. Sprague, who thought they should name the lake "Lake Majesty".
-Newspaper editor Jim Sutton and a group of people visited Crater Lake in August 1869, using a boat to reach Wizard Island and publishing an article about their experience in the Jacksonville newspaper.
-Sutton suggested the new name of "Crater Lake".
+By 1862, a separate group of Oregon prospectors led by Chauncey Nye reached Crater Lake, which he named "Blue Lake".
+Nye authored the first published description in the Jacksonville Oregon Sentinel.
+Fort Klamath was established in 1863, 7 mi to the southeast of the current boundaries of the National Park area, serviced by a wagon road from the Rogue River Valley.
+On August 1, 1865, hunters wandered to the lakeshore, later returning with a party of soldiers and civilians.
+Sergeant Orsen Stearns climbed down into the caldera, followed by Captain F. B. Sprague, who suggested the name "Lake Majesty".
+A party including the newspaper editor Jim Sutton visited Crater Lake in August 1869 and landed on Wizard Island, publishing an article in the Jacksonville newspaper.
+Sutton suggested the new name "Crater Lake".